JHumphreys89/security_plus/domains/domain_one.md

 <img class="subdo-img" src="../assets/images/1.2/img12.png" width="250" height="auto">

-* Machine learing: Computers identify patterns in data which in turn further improve their predictions.
+* Machine learning: Computers identify patterns in data which in turn further improve their predictions.
 This requires an ample and continuous quantity of training data.
 It's in use everyday in a variety of products including email (anti-spam), websites (recommend products), and prevent car accidents (automatic breaks, self-driving).
 * Poisoning of the training data: Confuse AI.
-Attackers can feed the AI mofidied training data to cause it to behave incorrectly.
+Attackers can feed the AI modified training data to cause it to behave incorrectly.
 * Evasion attacks: AI only as good as training data and attackers will find holes and limitations.
 AI that may be trained to fight spam may have an attacker try words that the AI does not treat as bad and allow through.
 * Secure: Check and crosscheck training data.
 Constantly retrain the AI with new data, more data.
 Train the AI with the poisoned data - let the AI know what it is up against.

 ##### Tainted training data for machine learning (ML)

-* When attackers send modifying training data that cuases the AI to behave incorrectly - confuse the artificial intelligence.
+* When attackers send modifying training data that causes the AI to behave incorrectly - confuse the artificial intelligence.

 ##### Security of machine learning algorithms